OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 >After you login into EC2 which generated from AMI, we can use SQL Workbench as a connection tool in EC2.
 Continue the lab you will learn how to use SQL Workbench to connect to Redshift and import data into Redshift.

 ### Upload a file to S3 bucket
->Before connect with SQL Workbench, we need to upload dataset into S3 bucket.
-Please following the guide to continue the lab.
+>Before connect with SQL Workbench, we need to upload dataset into an S3 bucket.
+Please follow the guide to continue the lab.

 6.1.
 On the service menu, click **S3**, Click **Create Bucket**.